KobeRiddle-dev/TimeIsMoney/README.md

 > Authored by: Aidan, Ronald, AJ, Taibai, Chris
 >
 > This has logic for spawning cards, calling CPP_Table_TimeIsMoney core game-loop functions, moving cards around, deleting cards from the scene that were spawned via this BP, and it has events bound for each of the CPP_Table_TimeIsMoney events.

+*All Pawns use InputActionMaps to get input from the player.
+Pawns are found inside /content/Blueprints/Pawns.
+Within /Pawns, you can find the ActionMaps and their InputActions.*

 * Pawn_TimeIsMoneyPlayer
 > Authored by: Ronald